lpezet/etl-js/README.md

 ```

 This ETL template makes use of tags, which will be explained a little later.
-WARNING: This template will effectively download a JPG file.
+**WARNING**: This template will effectively download a JPG file.
 Open it as your own risk.

 Run template: